- What are the different types of administrators?

 No. To modify a Co-admin’s access, you will need to do so for each Co-admin from that user’s settings in the Admin Console.
 See Granting and Modifying Co-Admin Permissions for more information.

-What are the default permissions for new Co-admins?
+What are the permissions for Co-admins?

 The default permissions granted to new Co-admins are the ability to manage users and groups.
 To grant new Co-admins additional permissions, simply follow the steps above and select the permissions you’d like to allow.